 And because all projects are housed online, they are available year-to-year

-school, and between schools.
-Currently there are 14 schools nationally based
+a school, and between schools.
+Currently there are 14 schools nationally

 21st Century Learners

-Students report feeling safer, better known, challenged, more engaged and more
+student.
+Students report feeling safer, better known, challenged, more

-motivated for postsecondary learning.
-A study that surveyed the school’s eight
+engaged and more motivated for postsecondary learning.
+A study that surveyed

-graduation classes (“Postsecondary Student Success Study”, 2005) strongly suggests
+the school’s eight graduation classes (“Postsecondary Student Success Study”,

-careers, and citizenship.
-98 percent of NTHS’ seniors report postsecondary
+them for college, careers, and citizenship.
+98 percent of NTHS’ seniors

 New Tech’s 21st Century Learners are articulate, powerful, self-directed, collaborators, and entrepreneurs.

 Globalization is flattening the world and challenging the